stnolting/neoTRNG/README.md

 ## Introduction

-The neoTRNG aims to be a small and platform-agnostic _"true"_ random number generator (TRNG) that uses the _phase noise_ of free-running and cross-coupled ring-oscillators as entropy source.
+The neoTRNG aims to be a small and **platform-agnostic** _"true"_ random number generator (TRNG), which can be synthesized for _any_ FPGA,  that uses the _phase noise_ of free-running and cross-coupled ring-oscillators as entropy source.
 It is intended to provide general purpose applications with random numbers of "good" quality (whatever that means..., see section [Evaluation](#Evaluation)).
 This project is a "spin-off" project of the [NEORV32 RISC-V Processor](https://github.com/stnolting/neorv32), where the neoTRNG is implemented as a default processor SoC module.

 :warning: **WARNING!
-It is very likely that there will be at least _some_ cross correlations to signal activities from other parts of the FPGA or even chip-external events.
+It is very likely that there will be at least _some_ cross correlations between signal activities from other parts of the FPGA or even chip-external events and the neoTRNG results.
 Hence, there is no guarantee at all the neoTRNG provides _perfect_ or _cryptographically secure_ random numbers!
 Furthermore, there is no tampering detection mechanism available to check the integrity of the provided random numbers!**

 :loudspeaker: Feedback from the community is highly appreciated!